Help Wanted (SpongeBob SquarePants): Plot

-A French narrator introduces an aquatic city known as Bikini Bottom containing an ecstatic, hyperactive, optimistic, naive, and friendly sponge named SpongeBob SquarePants.
-SpongeBob gets ready to apply for a job as the fry cook at the Krusty Krab, much to the annoyance of the restaurant's cashier and SpongeBob's grumpy neighbor, an octopus named Squidward Tentacles.
-SpongeBob initially reconsiders his decision on the perceived count that he is not good enough, until his best friend, a starfish named Patrick Star, convinces him otherwise.
-Humored with SpongeBob's gullibility and enthusiasm, both Squidward and the restaurant's owner, a crab named Mr. Eugene Krabs, decide to manipulate SpongeBob by sending him on an impossible errand to purchase a seemingly rare, high-caliber spatula.
-The two believe Spongebob is unqualified, and conclude that he will not return.
+A French narrator introduces an aquatic city known as Bikini Bottom containing an ecstatic, hyperactive, optimistic, naive, and friendly young yellow sea sponge named SpongeBob SquarePants.
+SpongeBob gets ready to apply for a job as the fry cook at the Krusty Krab, much to the annoyance of the restaurant's cashier and SpongeBob's grumpy neighbor, a turquoise Giant pacific octopus named Squidward Tentacles.
+SpongeBob initially reconsiders his decision on the perceived count that he is not good enough, until his best friend, a pink overweight starfish named Patrick Star, convinces him otherwise.
+Humored by SpongeBob's gullibility and enthusiasm, both Squidward and the restaurant's owner, a red ghost crab named Mr. Eugene Krabs, decide to manipulate SpongeBob by sending him on an impossible errand to purchase a seemingly rare, high-caliber spatula.
+The two believe SpongeBob is unqualified, and conclude that he will not return.

-Soon after Spongebob's departure, five buses containing ravenous anchovies stop at the Krusty Krab, all furiously demanding meals.
+Soon after SpongeBob's departure, five buses containing ravenous anchovies stop at the Krusty Krab, all furiously demanding meals.
 Unable to satisfy the anchovies' hunger, Squidward and Mr. Krabs are left to deal with the unsatisfied crowd.
 The anchovies start piling up, forcing Squidward and Mr. Krabs to flee to the top of a support pole.
-Squidward and Mr. Krabs both believe that they are hopeless and about to be killed by the large mob.
+Squidward and Mr. Krabs both believe they are hopeless and about to be killed by the large mob.
 SpongeBob surprises the two by returning from his errand, having bought a spatula perfectly matching Mr. Krabs' specifications, which he uses to speedily cook Krabby Patties for all the anchovies.
 After the mob subsides, SpongeBob is officially welcomed as a Krusty Krab employee, much to Squidward's dismay.
-After Mr. Krabs leaves to count the day's profits, Patrick arrives and orders a Krabby Patty, and is hurled from the establishment upon a mostly unseen, and audibly manic, reprise of SpongeBob's cooking feat.
+After Mr. Krabs leaves to count the day's profits, Patrick arrives and orders a Krabby Patty, and is hurled from the establishment upon a primarily unseen, and audibly manic, reprise of SpongeBob's cooking feat.
 The pilot ends with Squidward calling for Mr. Krabs in the hopes of getting SpongeBob in trouble for the presumed mess he has created.